 Sec.
-3. The holder of a distiller's permit shall be entitled to manufacture liquor, to rectify it, and to bottle it.
-A distiller shall enjoy all the privileges accorded the holder of a rectifier's permit, but the distiller shall not have to obtain a separate rectifier's permit nor pay an additional fee.
-A distiller shall be entitled to transport liquor and to sell and deliver it in shipments to points outside this state, or to the holder of a liquor wholesaler's permit, or to the holder of a rectifier's permit.
-A distiller may not sell liquor produced under a distiller's permit as issued under IC 7.1-3-7-1 to a consumer, nor to a person for the purpose of having it retailed by the person, whether that person holds a liquor retailer's permit under this title or not.
-A distiller may transport liquor to and from a brewery located within the same county for the purposes of carbonating and canning by the brewery.
-The activity under this section is not an interest under IC 7.1-5-9.
+3. (a) The holder of a distiller's permit shall be entitled to:

+- (1) manufacture liquor; - (2) rectify liquor; - (3) bottle liquor; and - (4) insert liquor into containers. - (b) A distiller shall enjoy all the privileges accorded the holder of a rectifier's permit, but the distiller shall not have to obtain a separate rectifier's permit nor pay an additional fee. - (c) A distiller shall be entitled to transport liquor and to sell and deliver it in shipments to points outside this state, or to the holder of a liquor wholesaler's permit, or to the holder of a rectifier's permit. - (d) A distiller may not sell liquor produced under a distiller's permit as issued under section 1 of this chapter to a consumer, nor to a person for the purpose of having it retailed by the person, whether that person holds a liquor retailer's permit under this title or not. - (e) A distiller may transport liquor to and from a brewery located within the same county for the purposes of carbonating and canning by the brewery. - (f) The activity under this section is not an interest under IC 7.1-5-9.

-Link: http://184.175.130.101/legislative/laws/2019/ic/titles/7.1/articles/004/chapters/002
+Link: http://184.175.130.101/legislative/laws/2021/ic/titles/7.1#7.1-3-7-3